Cubic Meter in international cargo transportation

 Transporting of 6 shipping boxes sizes of 18"x18"x22" is equal to shipping 0.7 CUBIC METER* (6x1.50'x1.50'x1.83' = 24.7 cubic feet = 0.7 CUBIC METERS)

-*Important: international LCL sea freight rates always have minimum charges on entire shipments.
+*Important: International LCL sea freight rates always have minimum charges for entire shipments.
 In this example, if the rate is $125 per CBM / $125 minimum charge, then you always pay $125 till the volume of your cargo goes over one cubic meter.

-Typically (but not always), minimum charges in LCL rates are equal to costs for shipping cargo of a volume of one cubic meter.
-Please keep in mind that if your total shipping volume multiplied by the LCL Sea freight rate per CBM will be less than the minimum in the ocean freight rate, then you will be charged that minimum regardless of the actual volume that you are shipping.
+Typically (but not always), minimum charges in LCL rates equal the costs for shipping cargo of a volume of one cubic meter.
+Please remember that if your total shipping volume multiplied by the LCL Sea freight rate per CBM is less than the minimum in the ocean freight rate, you will be charged that minimum regardless of the actual volume you are shipping.

-In your international delivery from the USA, using the LCL, you can ship overseas any sizes of boxes and crates.
+You can use the LCL to ship any size box or crate overseas for international delivery from the USA.
 You can mix and match shipping boxes of any size.
 You can ship boxes, crates, luggage, or any other cargo adequately packed and labeled for international shipping.
 The only limitation is that all your shipping units must fit into a 40-foot multimodal sea freight container.

-Please note that all the information does not apply to shipping goods from the USA overseas with international moving companies.
+Please note that not all the information applies to shipping goods from the USA overseas with international moving companies.
 This website is about shipping from the USA directly with international cargo transportation companies.